pterodactyl/documentation/community/Wings Fail2ban Setup.md

 Fail2ban is a program that works with iptables to better secure your server and services from brute force login attempts

-### Step 1: if you havent already Using your preferred package manager
+### Step 1: if you havent already Using your preferred package manager instal Fail2Ban
 (to my best knowledge, iptables will come with fail2ban when you install it, but if not install that too)

 `apt-get install fail2ban`